Close

 Families can also reach out to the facility’s ombudsman, the representative of residents’ interests.
 To further document your complaint, you can also file a report with your state’s Adult Protective Services agency.
 Having multiple reports on the record can greatly support your future claim against a negligent nursing home.

-Seek Medical Attention
+Seek Medical Attention for Your Loved One

 Other forms of nursing home negligence, such as failure to provide adequate food and water or give mobility-impaired residents walking devices, can lead to declining health and serious injuries.
 If a senior in your life has informed you of neglect, take them to a doctor immediately.
 These medical records can be invaluable during a Texas nursing home negligence lawsuit.

-Change Facilities
+Change Nursing Home Facilities

 Suppose you and your loved one have reported nursing home negligence to multiple agencies and intend to file a lawsuit against a facility.
 In that case, it is important to remove the victim from their current nursing home.
 The primary reason for this is to protect your loved one from negligent care.
 Additionally, it can hurt your claim if your loved one remains at a negligent facility.
-Families can work with our Dallas personal injury lawyers to find a suitable facility that will give their loved ones the care they deserve.
+Families can work with our Dallas personal injury lawyers to find a suitable facility that provides their loved ones with the care they deserve.

 What’s Needed to Prove Nursing Home Negligence in Texas?